What Women Should Know About Fruit and Bone Health

 How you can include fruit daily

 Fruit can be added to any meal or enjoyed as part of a snack.
-Fruit pairs nicely with yogurt, cheese, nuts, and nut butters for a snack in a snap.
+Fruit pairs nicely with yogurt, cheese, nuts, and nut butters for a quick snack.

-Fruit can be added to cereal or waffles at breakfast, or to a salad with your lunch or dinner.
-Generally, fruit can round out any meal nicely on the side.
-Eat at least two servings of fruit each day.
-Remember portion sizes vary as mentioned earlier.
+Fruit can be added to cereal or waffles at breakfast or to a salad with your lunch or dinner.

 How to safely handle fruit